curif/AgeOfJoyQuartzDocumentation/content/Documents/How to get and deploy cabinets assets.md

 ![[Steps to get and deploy cabinet assets.png]]

 1. Download [[Cabinet Asset]]s from itch.io or another source and decompress the file in a folder in your computer, you should obtain some zip files like `galaga.zip`.
 Each zip file are the instructions to deploy a cabinet in the game.
+Mostly of them are on [[Discord server]]
 2. Exit the game in the headset.
 Copy the zips files cabinets that you want to the  `/sdcard/Android/data/com.curif.AgeOfJoy/cabinets` path using [[Sidequest]].
 3. Run the game again, it should detect the new cabinets and deploys them in a room, search them.